 i is smaller than 15 i is smaller than 12 too

-The if Statement executes an only certain section of code.
-But there also an else block present.
-The statement of else block will be executed when the if the condition is false. the Syntax for if-else looks like below:
+The if Statement executes only certain sections of code.
+But there is also an else block present.
+The statement of the else block will be executed if the condition is false.
+The Syntax for if-else looks like this:

 if (condition) { // statement(s); } else { // statement(s); }